yashcgosavi/yashcgosavi.github.io/about.md

 ## Education

 ### MUMBAI UNIVERSITY
-Mumbai, MH Bachelors in Engineering (BE),Information technology (IT).
+Bachelors in Engineering (BE),Information technology (IT).
 CGPA: 8.9 2021-2025

 ## Skills & Interests